- What is Depth Psychology?

 I completed my Bachelor's degree in English, from the University of California, Berkeley.

-What is a registered Marriage and Family Therapist Intern (MFTI)?
+What is an Associate Marriage and Family Therapist?

-As a registered Marriage and Family Therapist Intern, I hold a Master’s Degree in Counseling Psychology, achieved in the course of 2 and ½ years of academic study, and am actively working towards completion of the 3,000 mandated counseling and training hours required to sit for the California State Board of Behaviorial Sciences (BBS) qualification exams, leading to licensure as a Marriage and Family Therapist (MFT).
+As an Associate Marriage and Family Therapist, I hold a Master’s Degree in Counseling Psychology, achieved in the course of 2 and ½ years of academic study, and am actively working towards completion of the 3,000 mandated counseling and training hours required to sit for the California State Board of Behaviorial Sciences (BBS) qualification exams, leading to licensure as a Marriage and Family Therapist (MFT).

 What is your Fee for Therapy?